Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

   The new attribute group order has been saved.
 The *Edit attribute groups* view is closed.

 ### Delete an attribute group

 You can delete an attribute group if it is no longer in use.
-Note, that you just delete the attribute group but not the attributes within a group.
+Note that you just delete the attribute group but not the attributes within a group.
 All active attributes that are no longer assigned to an attribute group are automatically assigned to a new attribute group with the name *Unassigned group* which is only displayed in the product view.
 If you delete an attribute group with sub-groups, also the attribute sub-groups are deleted.

 The procedure to delete attribute groups and sub-groups is identical.
 Just select the attribute sub-group instead of the group and follow the steps described below.

 #### Prerequisites

 At least one attribute group has been created, see [Create an attribute group](#create-an-attribute-group).

 #### Procedure

 *DataHub > Settings > Tab ATTRIBUTE GROUPS*

 ![Attribute groups](../../Assets/Screenshots/DataHub/Settings/AttributeGroups/AttributeGroups.png "[Attribute groups]")